-The company's net position has increased from the previous year to show net funds of €604,479, an increase of €44,023.
+The company's net position at year end shows funds of €576,266.

 Principal risks and uncertainties

 As a charity, Irish Seed Savers Association CLG are in a unique position of having a commercial income stream through the sale of open pollinated seeds and fruit trees as well as offering training and educational opportunities for children and adults alike, in biodiversity care and self-sufficiency.